-- " we, us, our, company and Superior mean Superior Plus Corp. together with its subsidiaries. - " "AIF" and this document mean this annual information form.
+- " we, us, our, company and Superior mean Superior Plus Corp. together with its subsidiaries. - " "AIF" and this document mean this annual information form

-All information is for the fiscal year ended December 31, 2023 but is current as of March 14, 2024, and all dollar amounts are in Canadian dollars, unless stated otherwise.
+All information is in respect of the fiscal year ended December 31, 2024 but is current as of March 26, 2025, and all dollar amounts are in U.S. dollars, unless stated otherwise.

 Superior is a North American distributor and marketer of propane, compressed natural gas ("CNG"), hydrogen, and related products and services, and provides over-the-road midstream solutions for renewable natural gas ("RNG") production projects.
 We are headquartered in Toronto, Ontario, and trade on the Toronto Stock Exchange ("TSX") under the symbol SPB.
-We have approximately 5,750 employees located in Canada and the United States.
+We have approximately 4,736 employees located in Canada and the United States.